AES as Error Correction: Cryptosystems for Reliable Communication: Abstract

 \section{Abstract}

-In this paper, we show that the Advanced Encryption Standard (AES) cryptosystem can be used as error-correcting code to obtain reliability over noisy communication and data systems.
-We empirically contrast the performance of the proposed approach using AES as error correction with that of Random Linear Codes (RLC) and CA-Polar codes and show that in practical scenarios, they achieve almost the same performance.
+\ifLong In this paper, we show that the Advanced Encryption Standard (AES) cryptosystem can be used as an error-correcting code to obtain reliability over noisy communication and data systems.
+Moreover, we characterize a family of computational cryptosystems that can potentially be used as well performing error correcting codes.
+In particular, we show that simple padding followed by a cryptosystem with uniform or pseudo-uniform outputs can approach the error-correcting performance of random codes.
+We empirically contrast the performance of the proposed approach using AES as error correction with that of Random Linear Codes and CA-Polar codes and show that in practical scenarios, they achieve almost the same performance.
+Finally, we present a modified counter mode of operation, named input plaintext counter mode, in order to utilize AES for multiple blocks while retaining its error correcting capabilities. \else In this paper, we show that the Advanced Encryption Standard (AES) cryptosystem can be used as an error-correcting code to obtain reliability over noisy communications.
+Moreover, we characterize a family of computational cryptosystems that can potentially be used as well performing error correcting codes.
+We show that simple padding followed by a cryptosystem with uniform outputs can approach the error-correcting performance of random codes.
+Finally, we empirically contrast the performance of the proposed approach using AES as error correction with that of Random Linear Codes and CA-Polar codes and show that in practical scenarios, they achieve almost the same performance. \fi